How to Get a Police Report for a Car Accident

 That means you’ll need a fresh copy of your police report to settle any discrepancies.

 Police reports should be available no less than 30 days after an accident.3 Once received, review the report for any mistakes or missing information.
 If you notice discrepancies, contact law enforcement to request a correction.
-Reviewing your report can also determine if and when to get an attorney for a car accident in the case of serious damages or injuries.
+Mighty's AI flags inconsistencies between your police report and your other case documentation as part of building your case file — so you don't have to spot every error yourself.

 Navigate the Post-Accident Road